 - 1. The parties have jointly agreed to collect, process and review Potentially Discoverable ESI and produce responsive ESI in accordance with the principles set forth in the Sedona Conference's 2008 Cooperation Proclamation, founded on principles of reasonableness and proportionality aimed at exhaustively but succinctly producing all responsive ESI to both parties.
 As part of the parties' agreement, the parties may embark on a collaborative effort to identify appropriate Search Terms and Searching Syntax, scoped to key player custodians and date range filtering corresponding to the subject matter of this Consolidated Action.
 Nothing herein, however, obligates a producing party to use Search Terms and Searching Syntax to identify Potentially Discoverable ESI or responsive ESI. - 2.
-To the extent any party identifies for its own production ESI documents that it believes render use of Search Terms and Searching Syntax appropriate, the parties agree to begin discussing and crafting potential Search Terms and Searching Syntax.
-The parties agree to identify such Search Terms and Searching Syntax to be used by both parties as part of their collection and processing of ESI, including paper that will be scanned, as set forth in these protocols. - 3.
-The parties further agree to engage in a cooperative electronic form of production sampling exercise, whereby each party has accepted and approved the production format sample. - 4.
-After reaching such agreement, if a party later decides other Search Terms and Searching Syntax should be crafted in order to identify additional

-- Potentially Discoverable ESI and responsive ESI, the parties agree to a further series of meet and confer concerning that request before filing a motion with the Court. - 5.
+If a party later decides other Search Terms and Searching Syntax should be crafted in order to identify additional Potentially Discoverable ESI and responsive ESI, the parties agree to a further series of meet and confer concerning that request before filing a motion with the Court. - 3.
 Nothing in this agreement, including any provisions related to the use or non-use of Search Terms or Search Syntax, shall excuse a party from searching for and producing documents from locations (including electronic files) it knows or reasonably believes to have responsive information.